Duck family (Disney): Fethry Duck

 Donald's cousin Fethry Duck was created for the non-US market by Disney Studio Program employees Dick Kinney (writer) and Al Hubbard (artist) and was first featured in the story "The Health Nut", published on August 2, 1964.
 Kinney and Hubbard created Fethry to be a beatnik member of the Duck family (the definition being "a person who rejects or avoids conventional behavior").
 Fethry quickly adopts new hobbies and lifestyles and eagerly pursues the latest fads and trends, causing chaos for friends and family in the process.
 In his first story, Fethry is introduced as moving to Duckburg and having a prior acquaintance with Donald, who is already aware of Fethry's obsessive tendency.
 Fethry wears a stocking cap, for reasons revealed in "The Health Nut": he was convinced by a self-help book author that one's head is healthier when it's kept hot.
 Fethry's trademark sweater, usually bearing a black stripe, is typically a different color depending on which country the story is published in.

 Only three stories with Fethry initially appeared in the United States (Donald Duck #105–106 and Walt Disney's Comics and Stories #304).
 Later, some of the Fethry Studio Program stories were reprinted in the Wonderful World of Disney giveaway magazine published in 1969–1970 for Gulf Oil.
-However, the character became popular in foreign markets.
-In Europe, Fethry has appeared in numerous Italian-produced comics.
-In Brazil, the character had his own comic book title during the 1980s, which lasted 56 issues.
+However, the character became popular in foreign markets; in Europe, Fethry has appeared in numerous Italian-produced comics and in Brazil, the character had his own comic book title during the 1980s which lasted 56 issues.
 Hubbard and Kinney developed more than fifty comic stories with Fethry.
 The vast majority were published in English in Australia between 1964 and 1969, often in one-shot comics billed Donald and Fethry Duck—suggesting a comedic duo—or simply Fethry Duck.